-A little gem of a verse I found during my study is in Jude 21: "Keep yourselves in the love of God."
-In addition to the exhortation from Jesus to abide in His love, Jude echoes this same exhortation to the believers he was addressing in the Spirit.
+In John 15 Jesus exhorts us to abide in His love.
+Jude echoes this sentiment when he says "Keep yourselves in the love of God."
+(Jude 21) In addition to the exhortation from Jesus to abide in His love, Jude echoes this same exhortation to the believers he was addressing in the Spirit.

-Christian author Elisabeth Elliot had a radio broadcast called "Gateway to Joy" that continues to be heard on Christina stations.
+Christian author Elisabeth Elliot had a radio broadcast called "Gateway to Joy" that continues to be heard on Christian stations.
 She often began her episodes with these verses: "I have loved you with an everlasting love" and "Underneath are the everlasting arms."
 (Jeremiah 31:3; Deuteronomy 33:27) It is so encouraging to know that we are loved.
-I need to hear this wonderful message of good news often.
+I need to hear this message of good news often and forever.
 The steadfast love of God for His children never ceases.